|

 eBay – The First Online Auction Site

-eBay, another trailblazer in the electronic commerce industry, emerged around the same time as Amazon did, September 1995, but took a different approach towards selling goods online: auction-style buying which had never been seen before this point.
+eBay, another trailblazer in the whole electronic shopping and commerce industry, emerged around the same time as Amazon did, in September 1995, but took a different approach towards selling goods online: auction-style buying which had never been seen before this point.

 The Advent of Secure Online Transactions